NTP-9999/NTP-9999/README.md

 [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:japankyu@gmail.com)

-⭐ “Code is like girlfreind when you have to explain it, it’s useless.”
+⭐ “Code is like girlfriend when you have to explain it, it’s useless.”